-- 1. a target of 35% affordable housing provision on sites in the Hereford, Hereford Northern and Southern Hinterlands, and Kington and West Herefordshire housing value areas: - 2. a target of 40% affordable housing provision on sites in the Ledbury, Ross and Rural Hinterlands; and Northern Rural housing value areas (which includes Bromyard); - 3. a target of 25% affordable housing provision on sites in the Leominster housing value area.
+- 1. a target of 35% affordable housing provision on sites in the Hereford, Hereford Northern and Southern Hinterlands, and Kington and West Herefordshire housing value areas; - 2. a target of 40% affordable housing provision on sites in the Ledbury, Ross and Rural Hinterlands; and Northern Rural housing value areas (which includes Bromyard); - 3. a target of 25% affordable housing provision on sites in the Leominster housing value area.

-of sites required within the rural parts of Rosson-Wye Housing Market Area (See Table 2) and HCS policy H3 seeks to provide a range of house types.
+65).
+HCS policy H3 seeks to provide a range of house types.
 The NDP does duplicate the requirements of that HCS policy (NPPF para 61).